 Where to Find the Best Food in Spain

 When searching for a plato del dia you may be surprised by all the places you’ll find them!
 Some of the best food in Spain we’ve had has been off the beaten path and out of the main tourist areas.
-If you have a car don’t hesitate to get out into the mountains on your hunt for the best menu.

 Let’s put it this way… You’re just as likely to find an amazing meal on the outskirts of Barcelona than you are on the famous Las Ramblas street.
 This also can be a great way to save money if you’re on a budget.

-Believe it or not, some of the best plate of the day deals we’ve found only cost 7 Euros!
+Believe it or not, some of the best plate of the day deals we’ve found only cost 7 Euros.
 Yet, just because you find a low price is no guarantee for a local delight.
 A 12-15 Euro plate could bring you something more exquisite, and still be totally worth the price!

 → 40 Popular Spanish Foods & Drinks: Best Tapas, Seafood, and Much More

-Typical Plate of the Day- Drink: Beer, wine, soda, juice or water.
+- Drink: Beer, wine, soda, juice or water.

 - Primer Plato: Soup, salad, or light small plate.